 The results of the tournament are shown on screen and also stored in a log file.
-These results can be easily analyzed by importing them into Excel (cf. Section ??)
+These results can be easily analyzed by importing them into spreadsheet software such as Excel.

 5.3 Running from the command line

 You can run a multi-party tournament from the command line, as follows.